flokoe/bash-hackers-wiki/docs/scripting/processtree.md

 commands.
 That's nothing new.

-But if your command is a subprocess that sets variables you want to use in your main script, that won\'t work.
+But if your command is a subprocess that sets variables you want to use in your main script, that won't work.

 For exactly this purpose, there's the `source` command (also: the *dot* `.` command).
-Source doesn\'t execute the script, it imports the other script's code into the current shell:
+Source doesn't execute the script, it imports the other script's code into the current shell:

     source ./myvariables.sh